 For example, under Tsunami Warning Agreements, data on earthquakes or other seismic events that could cause a tsunami are transmitted in near-real time to national tsunami warning centres in many Member States, helping them to issue more timely and precise public alerts.

 The use of data and data analyses by States Signatories already constitutes a technological benefit.
 The CTBTO verification regime is highly sophisticated and remains unprecedented in its level of technological complexity.
 It uses highly developed technologies in data gathering, transmission and processing.

-In order to maintain the highest levels of preparedness so that its mandate can be carried out upon entry into force of the Treaty, the organization continuously enhances its technical capabilities.
-It also keeps abreast of developments in the relevant fields of science and technology.
+In order to maintain the highest levels of preparedness so that its mandate can be carried out upon entry into force of the Treaty, the CTBTO continuously enhances its technical capabilities and keeps abreast of developments in the relevant fields of science and technology.
 This approach gives States Signatories access to the most advanced scientific methods and technologies available.

 States hosting monitoring facilities of the CTBT verification regime enjoy specific additional benefits.
 Although established by the CTBTO, the 337 monitoring facilities located around the globe are actually owned and operated by the respective host country.
 Thus, States hosting monitoring facilities receive technical and financial assistance from the organization to establish, upgrade, operate and maintain these facilities.

 The CTBTO supports States in the establishment of National Data Centres (NDCs) where data are received and managed.
 Wherever necessary, States receive assistance to install the necessary hardware and software.
 The CTBTO also helps establish communication links between the International Data Centre (IDC) in Vienna and the NDCs.